openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Extensions of this specificiation MAY define additional rules or override these rules, for example

-* to allow or disallow the use of Claims depending on a scheme-specific checks,
+* to allow or disallow the use of Claims depending on scheme-specific checks,
 * to enable a finer-grained control of the RP over the behavior of the OP when data is unavailable or does not match the criteria, or
 * to abort transactions (return error codes) in cases where requests cannot be fulfilled.

 Important: The behavior described below is independent from the use of `essential` (as defined in Section 5.5 of [@!OpenID]).

 ### Unavailable Data
 If the RP does not have data about a certain Claim, does not understand/support the respective Claim, or the End-User does not consent to the release of the data, the respective Claim MUST be omitted from the response.
 The OP MUST NOT return an error to the RP.
-If the End-User does not consent to the whole transaction, standard OpenID Connect logic applies.
+If the End-User does not consent to the whole transaction, standard OpenID Connect logic applies, as defined in Section 3.1.2.6 of [@!OpenID].

 If an element is to be omitted that is required for a valid response, its parent elements MUST be omitted as well, recursively until the response is valid.